 Employee demand drives the flexible workplace

-Discover the four things we’ve been told employees want from their employers.
+Discover the four things we’ve been told what employees want from their employers.
 And get advice on how to deliver these for your business.

 26% of people we spoke to have said that they miss socialising with their colleagues.